A hands-on review of Sigma's flagship super telephoto zoom for sports and wildlife photography.

 F5-6.3: Some zoom lenses keep a constant maximum aperture throughout the zoom range.
 So a Nikon 200-500mm f/5.6 lens will have a maximum aperture of f/5.6 whether you’re zoomed out at 200mm or zoomed in at 500mm.
 But many zoom lenses, like this one, have a variable maximum aperture dependent on the amount of zoom.
-So at 60mm the maximum aperture is f/6.3, while at 150mm it’s f/5.
+So at 60mm, the maximum aperture is f/6.3, while at 150mm, it’s f/5.

 DG: Designed for digital.
 But that’s not quite all there is to it.
-Basically it means that it works on full-frame cameras.
+Basically, it means that it works on full-frame cameras.
 Sigma uses DC for lenses designed specifically for cameras with APS-C sized sensors like Nikon’s DX cameras.
 DG lenses will work on full-frame, APS-C, and film cameras.
 DC lenses will only work on APS-C cropped sensors.
 Sigma has its DN lenses, which are for mirrorless micro4/3 cameras.
-And the DG lenses won’t work with most film camera, with a couple of exceptions.
+And the DG lenses won’t work with most film cameras, with a couple of exceptions.

 OS: Optical stabilization.
 This helps keep the lens still, providing a practical benefit of a few extra stops if you’re handholding or using a monopod where there’s the risk of slight camera shake.